stuntrally/stuntrally3/Developing.md

 Guide for SR3 source code, Ogre-Next (links) and tools used.
 Can be useful if you want to:
-- develop SR3
+- develop SR3, test or fix a bug
-- learn more about SR3 code
+- learn more about SR3 code, find something in it
 - learn about Ogre-Next used in SR3 or other libraries etc
 - fork SR3 code and start your own project (required GPLv3 or newer) based on it